 Still run by the original owner’s descendants more than 130 years later, the Swan Boats provide a relaxing, historic Boston experience!

 Getting In: The Boston Public Garden is free to explore.
 Swan Boat tickets are included with the Go Boston Card.

 The Freedom Walking Trail

 Break out your walking shoes!
-This is a 2.5 mile trail marked by a line of red brick that guides you around the city.
+The Freedom Trail is a 2.5 mile trek marked by a line of red brick that guides you around the city.

 Boston Harbor Cruises